Landau and leading singularities in arbitrary space-time dimensions: Preliminaries on multi-loop Feynman integrals

-where we have taken into account the expressions of leading singularities for one-loop triangle and box in four space-time dimensions provided by theorems~\ref{th:lan1} and~\ref{th:lan2}.
-Thus, obtaining the explicit integration of integrands containing squared roots of K\"all\'en functions (whose arguments are propagators of the loop topology).
+\end{widetext} where we have taken into account the expressions of leading singularities for one-loop triangle and box in four space-time dimensions provided by theorems~\ref{th:lan1} and~\ref{th:lan2}.
+Thus, obtaining the explicit integration of integrands containing square roots of K\"all\'en functions (whose arguments are propagators of the loop topology).
 A similar result is obtained for the application of the loop-by-loop approach in the non-planar two-loop triangle of Fig.~\ref{fig:tri2L-b}.

-From results~\eqref{eq:3pt_planar_ids}, we observe that the presence of squared roots in the denominator does not play any relevant role when computing the residue.
-We checked that these squared roots can be rationalised and left the integrand in terms of only propagators.
-Therefore, we also obtain the four-dimensional leading singularity of a planar double box with massive external momenta and massless propagators (as depicted in Fig~\ref{fig:box2L-c}),
+From results~\eqref{eq:3pt_planar_ids}, we observe that the presence of square roots in the denominator does not play any relevant role when computing the residue.
+We checked that these square roots can be rationalised and left the integrand in terms of only propagators.
+Therefore, we also obtain the four-dimensional leading singularity of a planar double box with massive external momenta and massless propagators (as depicted in Fig~\ref{fig:box2L-c}), \begin{widetext}